NomikuH8/rhysta/docs/creating_module.md

 - `default_value`: default value provided in options_config
 - `option_value_changed`: signal that emits (sector_name, key_name, type, value).
 If you don't have
 this signal, you'll have to save and apply the settings from inside your custom scene

+## Module Distribution

+When your module is finished, it's time to distribute it.
+Create a repo if you didn't do it already and publish as a release (in .zip please)

+You may open a Github issue in NomikuH8/rhysta for me to test your module, and put it in the module list

 # doc still under development